Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence

-\subsection{Model Results}
+\subsection{Model results}

-The MSDs of the combined model for the optimized values are plotted in Figure~\ref{fig:results} and agree well with the unconditional test-particle MSD for all considered particle energies.
-Note that the optimized magnetized mean durations are now comparable to the decoupling time scale, as shown in Figure~\ref{fig:timesa}.
-Also plotted in Figure~\ref{fig:results} are the conditional MSDs and models, showing good agreement of the simple Langevin diffusion with the unmagnetized data, as well as some disagreement for the compound subdiffusion and the biased magnetized data.
-Specifically, as shown in Figure~\ref{fig:mfpa}, the optimization procedure predicts for most particle energies smaller values compared to the conditional data.
+The MSDs of the combined model for the optimised values are plotted in figure~\ref{fig:results} and agree well with the unconditional test-particle MSD for all considered particle energies.
+Note that the optimised magnetised mean durations are now comparable to the decoupling time scale, as shown in figure~\ref{fig:timesa}.
+Also plotted in figure~\ref{fig:results} are the conditional MSDs and models, showing good agreement of the simple Langevin diffusion with the unmagnetised data, as well as some disagreement for the compound subdiffusion and the biased magnetised data.
+Specifically, as shown in figure~\ref{fig:mfpa}, the optimisation procedure predicts for most particle energies smaller MFPs compared to the conditional data.